 The distributions appearing in Proposition \ref{prop:fwd_measures} can be recovered from the $\cF_t$-conditional characteristic function of $(\langle B^0(T-S,1),X_S\rangle,Y_T-Y_S)$ under the $S$-forward and $T$-forward measures.
 In view of Proposition \ref{prop:ext_Fourier}, the latter can be computed as follows, for all $(\zeta_1,\zeta_2)\in\R^2$:

 and

 \begin{rem} For some specific models, the conditional distributions appearing in Proposition \ref{prop:fwd_measures} can be explicitly computed.
-In particular, this is the case for the following models: \begin{itemize} \item The (multi-factor) Hull-White model, which has the property of preserving the Gaussian distribution under all forward measures.
-In that setting, one can deduce from Proposition \ref{prop:fwd_measures} the caplet pricing formulas derived in \cite{Hasegawa21,Hof20,Turf21,Xu22} and \cite{RB21}. \item The Cox-Ingersoll-Ross model, which leads to noncentral $\chi^2$ distributions with known parameters under all forward measures (see \cite[Section 10.3.2.2]{fil09}). \item More generally, short rate models driven by a Wishart process $X$, as considered in \cite{Gno12}.
-In this case, it can be shown that $X$ has a noncentral Wishart distribution with known parameters under all forward measures (see \cite[Lemma 5.3]{CFG19}). \end{itemize} \end{rem}
+In particular, this is the case for (multi-factor) Hull-White models, which have the property of preserving the Gaussian distribution of $X_S$ and $Y_T-Y_S$ under any forward measure.
+In this setting, one can deduce from Proposition \ref{prop:fwd_measures} the caplet pricing formulas recently derived in \cite{Hasegawa21,Hof20,RB21,Turf21,Xu22}. \end{rem}